bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 Program `a9c127` was the first interesting program I found because it kinda, sorta looked like a cellular automata.
 It's not, because of the biggest weakness of the CHIP-8 platform for this sort of research.
 Sprite draws in the CHIP-8 are `XOR`-ed with each other; if an existing pixel is 1, and another pixel is written to the same screen location, the result is a blank pixel.
 This is a double-edged sword because it does produce the interesting patterns found in other, later programs but it's not quite as cool as it could be.
 I could add a `NAND` or `NOR` instruction, though.
 Future research possibilities.

-Program `e20edb` shows the `XOR` more clearly -- it's a diagnally looping sprite drawing routine with an offset.
+Program `e20edb` shows the `XOR` more clearly -- it's a diagonally looping sprite drawing routine with an offset.
 This is simply writing the same sprite over and over to slightly offset positions.
 The `XOR` pattern means these diagonal stripes change over time, eventually disappearing, at which point the cycle repeats.

 Programs `368cbd` and `7d301` look extremely similar, but they're distinct ROMs from distinct runs (distinctness proven by the shortened SHA-1 name).
 They are both simply writing random data as sprite data, `XOR`-ing the result on the screen.
 While these programs might not be much to look at, they're at least as complex as what I found with the [Finite Atari Machine](https://bbenchoff.github.io/pages/FiniteAtari.html).